 He created the technique that allows winemakers to produce a successful white wine from red grapes.
 This, say winemakers, was a major step toward the development of modern champagne.

 The method is using red grapes with gentle pressing that separates the juice without spending time on the skins.
 Think about the last time you peeled a red grape (or if you are lucky had someone peel it for you) the fruit inside is not red, the red colour comes from the skins.
 After harvest the grapes are pressed several times and different juices or cuvees are obtained at these different stages of pressing.
-In champagne, only the first (as a prestige cuvee) pressing is used and this is the same for most sparkling wines, although sometimes the second pressings can be used.
+In champagne, only the first (as a prestige cuvee) pressing is used and this is the same for most quality sparkling wines, although sometimes the second pressings can be used.
 There are several pressings of the same grapes, other pressings after that may be used for table wines and fortified wines or liqueurs.

 For champagne only certain grapes can be used, there are seven grapes on the list, however there are three that are most commonly used, which are Chardonnay, Pinot Noir, and Pinot Meunier.
 Only one of the three is actually a white grape.